-The crankshaft position sensor signals the position of the piston in the number 1 cylinder relative to top dead center.
+The crankshaft position sensor signals the position of the piston in the number 1 cylinder relative to the top dead center.
 It also signals the rpm of the engine.
 Appropriate fuel trim adjustments are one of the ways the PCM uses the crankshaft position sensor signal.

 The camshaft position sensor signals the position of the valves.
-Fuel injection and ignition timing are a couple ways the PCM utilizes the Camshaft position signal.
+Fuel injection and ignition timing are a couple of ways the PCM utilizes the Camshaft position signal.

 The mass airflow (MAF) sensor signals the PCM with the volume of air entering the intake manifold.
-This is an indication of altitude, temperature, humidity and increased demand on the engine.
-As the vehicle travels down the road or up to higher elevations, road conditions and pressures are constantly changing.
-Adjustments to these condition changes are critical to maintaining a good fuel to air ratio.
+This is an indication of altitude, temperature, humidity, and increased demand on the engine.
+As the vehicle travels down the road or up to higher elevations, road conditions, and pressures are constantly changing.
+Adjustments to these condition changes are critical to maintaining a good fuel-to-air ratio.

-The Throttle Position Sensor signals to the PCM the amount and speed of throttle opening.
+The Throttle Position Sensor signals to the PCM the amount and speed of the throttle opening.
 The PCM will utilize this information to make fuel trim adjustments and many other calculations.

 The Intake Air Temperature sensor signal changes as the temperature of incoming air varies.
 The warmer the air, the thinner it is.

 The oxygen sensors monitor the accuracy of the computer’s fuel trim strategy.
 The oxygen sensor is located in the exhaust and monitors the amount of unburned oxygen in the exhaust.
-This is an indicator of the fuel mixture integrity.
+This is an indicator of the fuel mixture’s integrity.

 When the oxygen sensor indicates a rich mixture, the PCM will lean the mixture.
 Conversely, if the mixture is lean, the PCM responds by richening the mixture in order to maintain a 14.7:1 ratio.